How to Make People Love HR Processes

 In 2009, a UCL psychology researcher called Phillipa Lally observed 96 people over 12 weeks and found it took them between 60 and 254 days to form new habits.
 The previous received wisdom, which dated back to the 60s, had the number at 21 days.

 What does this mean?
-Scientifically speaking, you’re looking at a huge range when it comes to how quickly people will make your process part of their routine; so tell them, tell them, and tell them again.
+Scientifically speaking, you’re looking at a huge range when it comes to how quickly people will make your process part of their routine; so your strategy needs to be to tell them, tell them, and tell them again.

 Make success obvious

 An effective way to present this information in a relevant, easily relatable way is to use best practice examples from within your own business.
 “Team X has completed 100% of process Y this quarter, allowing the business to calculate Z. Let’s hear it for Team X!”

 Calling out and celebrating effective engagement not only allows you to demonstrate the value the processes add but can engender a helpful element of interdepartmental competitiveness.
 If it’s appropriate, this can be stoked further by incorporating elements like an organizational league table, or a top/bottom engagement award/wooden spoon into your comms.

 It’s important when mapping streamlined, self-service HR processes that employees’ connection to the organisation isn’t stripped out along with all the extraneous elements.
 When people’s interaction with their employer takes place solely through a computer of mobile phone screen, the real human of face of HR can be lost.